Reverso (language tools)

-Reverso is a company specialized in AI-based language tools, translation aids, and language services.
-These include online translation based on NMT (Neural Machine Translation), contextual dictionaries, online bilingual concordances, grammar and spell checking and conjugation tools.
+Reverso is a French company specialized in AI-based language tools, translation aids, and language services.
+These include online translation based on neural machine translation (NMT), contextual dictionaries, online bilingual concordances, grammar and spell checking and conjugation tools.

 History

 Reverso has been active since 1998, with the aim of providing online translation and linguistic tools to corporate and mass markets.

 In 2013 it released Reverso Context, a bilingual dictionary tool based on big data and machine learning algorithms.

 In 2016 Reverso acquired Fleex, a service for learning English via subtitled movies.
 Based on content from Netflix, Fleex has expanded to also include video content from YouTube, TED Talks, and custom video files.

 In 2018 it released a new mobile app, which combines translations and learning activities.

 In February 2018 it was reported that some translations on the Reverso translation web site returned antisemitic results, such as "Much nicer" returning "Dachau was much nicer than Auschwitz".
 These results prompted the International League against Racism and Anti-Semitism to threaten Reverso with legal action.
 Reverso answered on Twitter that the controversial content would be removed.